Gert van Rooyen: Possible victims

 All the above disappearances, with the exception of Rosa Piel, were linked by witness statements or forensic evidence to Van Rooyen and Haarhoff following their deaths.
 For example, Odette Boucher's home address and phone number were found written on a piece of paper and hidden under a carpet in the garage, as well as her class captain's badge and yellow bag.
 Anne-Mari Wapenaar's address and home keys, as well as the envelopes and paper used when writing to their parents were found in his home.
-None of the Van Rooyen's victims were ever found, despite extensive police searches of his business premises and house, which was dubbed "The House of Horrors" by the press.
+None of Van Rooyen's victims were ever found, despite extensive police searches of his business premises and house, which was dubbed "The House of Horrors" by the press.

 In 1996, Absa Bank donated Van Rooyen's former house to the police to allow the girls' disappearance to be investigated further.
 On 13 May 1996, police systematically demolished the house in a search for new forensic evidence that might provide clues to the fate of the missing girls.
-The roof was removed and vacuumed for traces of human hair and nails, then the walls demolished and the kitchen and main bedroom scanned with sonar equipment for cavities.
+The roof was removed and vacuumed for traces of human hair and nails, then the walls were demolished and the kitchen and main bedroom were scanned with sonar equipment for cavities.
 The soil in the garden was sifted and some bones found, but forensic pathologists identified these as non-human.

 In February 2001, Flippie Van Rooyen, Gert van Rooyen's son, was found guilty of perjury in the Pretoria Magistrate's Court.
 He was charged with three counts of perjury after giving police conflicting statements under oath relating to the six missing schoolgirls.
 Flippie was then already in jail for a death sentence which had been commuted to life imprisonment, for the murder of a 15-year-old Zimbabwean girl.
 He was paroled in 2008.
 Another son, Gerhard, was sentenced to 15 years in prison for theft and fraud.